What is Xanax Addiction?

 Addiction is a progressive disease and living with a Xanax addiction can be debilitating.
 It can affect every aspect of your life, leaving you feeling as though you no longer have control.
 The thought of reaching out and asking for help may seem daunting, however, recovery from Xanax addiction is always possible with the correct treatment.

-Ultimately, the best form of treatment for overcoming Xanax addiction is a combination of detox and therapy.
+Ultimately, the best form of treatment for overcoming Xanax addiction is a combination of drug detox and rehab therapy.

 Due to the unpleasant and sometimes agonising symptoms of Xanax withdrawal, it is recommended that you undergo a medically supervised detox.
 You should never stop taking Xanax suddenly, as tapering off is required before full cessation.
 During a medically assisted detox, you might be prescribed a smaller dose of another benzodiazepine, usually Valium, to help alleviate any withdrawal symptoms you might experience.